sociocs/sociocs-docs/api/channels/list.md

 order: -100
 ---

-Gets the list of channels for the given provider.
+Get the list of channels for the given provider.

 ## Method